sql-machine-learning/elasticdl/doc/parameter_server.md

 We could implement the kv store by ourselves, or we could use some already solution, such as redis.

-### Worker
+## Worker

-- define forward/backward computation proccess
+- Worker defines a forward/backward computation proccess
-- define dataloader module
+- Worker defines a dataloader module

 Workflow: